mwaiseghegift/python4paystack/README.md

 # Paystack4Python

-A Python SDK for integrating with the Paystack payment gateway.
-This library provides a simple and consistent interface for interacting with Paystack's API, making it easy to manage customers, transactions, plans, and more from your Python applications.
+A Python client library for the [Paystack API](https://paystack.com/docs/api/).
+This package provides convenient access to Paystack's payment services, allowing you to manage customers, transactions, plans, and more from your Python applications.

 ## Features

-- Customer management (create, fetch, update, list)
+- Easy integration with Paystack's RESTful API
-- Transaction initialization, verification, and listing
+- Manage customers, transactions, and plans
-- Plan creation and management
+- Error handling and utility functions
-- Utilities for validating data
+- Pythonic interface for common Paystack operations
-- Custom error handling
-- Designed for easy integration with Django, Flask, or any Python project

 ## Installation

-Install via pip (recommended):
+Install via pip:

 ```bash
 pip install paystack4python